 Spending too much time in a workplace can make you feel unhappy, stressed and claustrophobic.
 That’s why it’s important to take a step back from your task list to enjoy a much-needed break.

-For instance, you should take a stroll around the block on your lunch break, grab a coffee at a local chain, or even step outside to enjoy some fresh air or enjoy some vape juice on your e-cigarette.
+For instance, you should take a stroll around the block on your lunch break, grab a coffee at a local chain, or even step outside to enjoy some fresh air or enjoy some window shopping.
 It will allow you to return to your to-do list with a more positive attitude.

 Enjoy Some Exercise After Work